Effeilo/ergonomize.css/documentation.md

 # Documentation

-Ergonomize.css is a CSS file aiming at bringing additional rules to html elements that improve the user experience without altering their default styles.
+Ergonomize.css is a CSS file aiming at bringing additional rules to HTML elements without altering their default styles in order to improve the user experience.

 * [The project Website](http://www.ergonomizecss.com/)